gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 The DTLS in SCTP Association Restart is meant to preserve the security characteristics.
-Since a dedicated DTLS Connection is used for Restart, during INIT/INIT-ACK handshake the Responder communicates to the Initiator the CID to be used.
+Since a dedicated DTLS Connection is used for Restart, during INIT/INIT-ACK handshake the Responder communicates to the Initiator the DCI to be used.

-In order the Association Restart to proceed both Initiator and Responder SHALL use the same CID for COOKIE-ECHO/COOKIE-ACK handshake, that implies that the Initiator must preserve the Key for that CID and that the Responder SHALL NOT change the Key for the CID during the Restart procedure.
+In order the Association Restart to proceed both Initiator and Responder SHALL use the same DCI for COOKIE-ECHO/COOKIE-ACK handshake, that implies that the Initiator must preserve the Key for that DCI and that the Responder SHALL NOT change the Key for the DCI during the Restart procedure.

 ~~~~~~~~~~~ aasvg